Film Transcription Services

 Andrew – Documentary Film Maker

-Are you looking for fast documentary transcription services?
-Get written transcripts of all your documentary footage; it’s the easiest and most efficient way to get a handle on a large block of raw interview footage material.
+Are you looking for fast film transcription services?
+Get written transcripts of all your film footage; it’s the easiest and most efficient way to get a handle on a large block of raw interview footage material.

 Congratulations!
-You have overcome the greatest challenge in shooting documentaries and reality-based projects by capturing engaging conversation and shooting it in a way that is visually interesting and complimentary.
+You have overcome the greatest challenge in shooting films and reality-based projects by capturing engaging conversation and shooting it in a way that is visually interesting and complimentary.

 However your next biggest challenge, you’ll soon discover, is how to sort through all the material you have captured.
 An average short video project features conversations with anywhere from 4 to 8 people, the end of it, it is not unusual to end up with 2 to 4 hours of raw video footage when the final video project will the 3-10.
 You are likely to easily have dozens of hours of footage material that you need to sort, locate, label and arrange if you’re talking about a full-length television series or feature-length documentary.